topaz174/nyangrad/README.md

 # nyangrad
-deep learning framework from scratch with zero libraries and zero vibecoding! currently following cmu 10-414/714
+deep learning framework from scratch with zero libraries and zero vibecoding currently following cmu 10-414/714